jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

 The relationship between these variables depends on the heart rate and on the body weight, that is why the graphs are so unclear.
-Nevertheless, the graph between METs and calories suggests that there is linear relationship between them that depends only on each user.
+Nevertheless, the graph between METs and calories (bottom left) suggests that there is linear relationship between them that depends only on each user.

 ### Loading sleep data